 The cycle of poverty and homelessness can be broken.
-SOME’s (So Others Might Eat) comprehensive programs are designed to help our most vulnerable neighbors—people experiencing homelessness and extreme poverty—find pathways out of poverty and achieve long-term stability and success.
+SOME’s (So Others Might Eat) comprehensive programs are designed to help our neighbors experiencing homelessness and extreme poverty—find pathways out of poverty and achieve long-term stability and success.

 SOME is an interfaith, community-based service organization that exists to help and support residents of our nation’s capital experiencing homelessness and poverty.
-SOME offers a variety of services, including affordable housing, counseling, addiction treatment, and job training.
+SOME offers a variety of services, including affordable housing, counseling, substance use disorder treatment, and job training.
 In addition, SOME helps meet immediate daily needs by providing food, clothing, and healthcare to those in need.

 In 2021, with the help of caring supporters, SOME provided: